kemalyst/kemalyst/README.md

 installed.
 This structure should look familiar to you if your coming from a Rails background.

  - config - Each handler may have its own config.
 The database.yml and routes.cr are also here.
  - db - holds the migrate.cr script and any other db related artifacts.
  - libs - shards are installed here.
  - public - Default location for html/css/js files.
 The static handler points to this directory.
  - spec - all the crystal specs go here.
  - src - all the source code goes here.
-In rails, this would be your apps folder.

 The post install will only run if it doesn't find a `src/app.cr` file.